colddew/micro-service-pipeline/README.md

 - pay attention to the default versions of docker and k8s should be compatible

-- adjust docker memory for k8s or istio if necessary
+- adjust docker memory for k8s or istio if necessary, no less than 6GB

 ## add k8s support for mac docker